Christian Itin

 Elisa Fadum-Montoya

-Elisa Fadum-Montoya, MSW, is an affiliate professor in the Department of Social Work at Metropolitan State University of Denver.
-She has been a licensed clinical social worker for over 20 years and her areas of expertise include working in mental health, crisis interventions, family therapy and child welfare.
+Elisa Fadum-Montoya, MSW, is an adjunct faculty in the Department of Social Work at Metropolitan State University of Denver.

 Larry Curry